jul109/environment/tools/tmux/explanation.md

 Terminal multiplexers allow you to have a lot terminals in just one window.

-* As a dev ops engineer, you connect to devices remotely using SSH frequently.
-If the connection stops, the process dies.
-How can we solve this?
+* Cloud enginners need to connect to devices remotely using SSH frequently.
+If the conection stops, the process dies.
+How can we solve this issue?.
 Terminal multiplexers create a server process to prevent connection problems.